lsnow99/conductorr/docusite/docs/csl/cli.md

 The CLI has two available commands: `get` and `run`.
 For both commands, a source script must be provided as the first argument.
 This can be any valid [import path](/csl/examples.html#importing-modules), not just local file paths.
 For example, you can run `csl run github.com/lsnow99/myscripts:main.csl` and it will fetch and run the script.

 > NOTE: When importing or executing profile modules that are hosted on an instance of Conductorr, you must provide credentials to allow the CLI to access those modules.
-For more details, see {TODO ADD LINK}
+For more details, see the note on [importing profile scripts](/csl/reference#note-on-importing-profile-scripts).

 ### Get